Women's day massacre

-The women's day massacre was an event that took place on June 19, 1937, in Youngstown, Ohio, that caused the deaths of two people and injuries to 23 others.
+The women's day massacre was a violent strikebreaking crackdown that took place on June 19, 1937, in Youngstown, Ohio during the Little Steel strike and resulted in the killing of two people and injuries to 23 others.

 Background

 Members of the Steel Workers Organizing Committee (SWOC) were protesting Little Steel Management to receive recognition for their union organization.
 In March 1937, U.S. Steel had agreed to recognize the union, but the smaller Republic Steel refused to follow suit.
 Republic's anti-union chairman, Thomas Girdler, defied labor laws and used force to intimidate workers, firing over a thousand union supporters.
 These actions led to workers striking at steel mills across several states in the Little Steel strike and to an intense class battle.
 The strike went beyond picketing when steelworkers' wives joined the demonstration alongside their husbands in an event deemed "Women's Day".

 Incident

 Charley Richmond, a Youngstown police captain placed in charge of watching the picket line, was unhappy to see women protesting and decided to find a union leader to immediately put an end to their demonstration.
 When he could not find a leader to halt the protest, he gathered a small contingent of police to demand the women leave, as he believed they had no business being there.
 His misogynist views angered the women, who responded to his attitude by spitting and cursing towards the officers.
 When they refused to leave, the police captain ordered tear gas fired on the women and their children, who were also present at the demonstration.
 An infant being carried by one of the women was injured during the assault.
 Outraged, union workers began to rush on the scene.
 They attacked a policeman who had been isolated from the other officers, which resulted in gunfire from the police.
 The battle that took place directly in front of Republic Steel's front gate did not deter the union workers – they regrouped, and the confrontation with the police morphed into an all-out battle.
 The encounter continued through the night, with local SWOC leaders doing everything they could to protect union workers and restore order.
 They realized their attempt at separating the warring groups was in vain when they witnessed one of the union supporters, John Bogovich, die after being shot in the neck.
 When news of Bogovich's death spread to the people of Youngstown, melee ensued.
 Union supporters returned fire on the police, a scene described by witnesses as "The Great War [starting] over again".
 By dawn, Ohio's governor had called in over 5,000 National Guard members to protect Youngstown.
 SWOC organizer John Steuben was forced to negotiate a peaceful withdrawal of police forces while the remaining union supporters gathered for a debriefing of the night's events.